asepart/amosss182/README.md

-# amosss182
+# Admin Web App

-The team develops an app to manage testdrivers.
-The app has the following main features:
-* Android App
-* Java-based server backend
-* Secure chat betweeen clients
-* Problem reports via app

 ## Building

-### Web Service Backend

-Currently, there is a demo REST service which can be build and executed using:

-`$ cd webservice`

-`$ mvn clean compile`

-`$ mvn exec:java -Dexec.mainClass="HelloWorldService"`

-On port 12345, the service will respond with "Hello World" to any GET request.

-### Admin Web App

-The demo Web Application can be build and executed by using:
+The demo Web Application can be build and executed by:

+`installing iojs`

 `$ cd admin-web-app`